 Increase the recreational opportunities within the open space of the property.
 These opportunities will include hiking, mountain biking, horseback riding and downhill and cross-country skiing.

 Forest lands can be improved by removing or modifying large areas of green-leaf manzanita and/or snow brush which pose a threat from wildfire.
 Current management practices along with unmanaged adjacent areas help maintain suitable habitat for a wide variety of species including those with large home ranges.
 Tahoe Donner would like to continue current management practices and improve the overall wildlife and fish habitats throughout the property.

-T + E, and Other Desired Species Habitat Improvement
+Threatened and Endangered Species + Other Desired Species Habitat Improvements